Rami-Alkhateeb/RamiKaizen/Ledger.md

 Below the ledger creation scenarios can be seen per each ledger type.

 ### General Ledger
-This ledger tuple is inserted every time a tuple is inserted to "contact" table with the type "Internal Company".
-During the insertion of the ledger tuple, "company" field should be populated with the id of the contact tuple inserted.
+This ledger object is placed in the object every time an object is created in the "contact" collection with the type "Internal Company".

 ### Tenant Ledger
 This ledger tuple is inserted every time a tuple is inserted to "tenancy" table.
 During the insertion of the ledger tuple, "tenant" field should be populated with the id of the tenancy tuple inserted.